-Cup of Joe – Start your morning off right with caffeine fix at The Templeton.
+Start your morning off right with caffeine at The Templeton.
 This old-school diner’s breakfast menu features dishes made with free-range eggs, handmade specialty sausages and natural bacon.
-Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; French toast or buttermilk pancakes; rosemary potatoes and toast– all for just $14.50.
+Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; French toast or buttermilk pancakes; rosemary potatoes and toast – all for just $16.99.
+It’s not too retro, though.
+If you’re looking for avo toast or some vegan delights, they’ve got your back.
 Plug a quarter in the jukebox, and then head off for your next stop.

 And, of course, there’s no better way to complement your tour than with a stay in one of our retro-chic, mid-mod rooms!
 Click here to book.